denyspoltorak/odt2wiki/README.md

 * Mixed bulleted and numbered lists.
 If a list uses bullets at level 1, numbers at level 2, then again bullets at level 3, all its levels are output as bulleted.
 Mixed lists should be easy to implement in case someone uses them in practice.

 * Non-uniform tables (the ones with merged cells).
-I don't think that GitHub dialect of markdown supports them.
+I don't think that the GitHub dialect of markdown supports them.

 * Lists or images inside table cells.

 * Identical names for multiple wiki pages.
-This is a limitation of GihHub wiki engine - they don't support folders, therefore files with identical names but different paths are treated as duplicates.
+This is a limitation of GitHub wiki engine - they don't support folders, therefore files with identical names but different paths are treated as duplicates.
 Please check the Pages sidebar on GitHub wiki to make sure that you don't have duplicates.
 Duplicates break cross-references and navigation - all the links lead to the first page.

 ## Usage